rcc-uchicago/eds-bootcamp-2019/README.md

 + Using Slurm.

-## Day 3: Parallel computing -- multiprocessing in python (2.5 hours)
+## Day 3: Best Practices in using python on Midway and other Tips & Tricks (2+ hours)

+* Customizing your shell environment
-* Python modules
+* Using Python and R
 * Managing environments
 * Using notebooks
 * Accessing DL frameworks